-The University of Mississippi is an EEO/AA/TitleVI/Title IX/Section 504/ADA/ADEA Employer
+The University of Mississippi is an EEO/AA/TitleVI/Title IX/Section 504/ADA/ADEA Employe

-In accordance with Federal law and U.S. Department of Agriculture policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, or disability

-To file a complaint of discrimination, write USDA, Director, Office of Civil Rights; Room 326-W, Whitten Building, 1400 Independence Avenue, SW, Washington, DC 20250-9410 or call (202) 720-5964 (voice and TDD).
-USDA is an equal opportunity provider and employer.

-© 2015, Institute of Child Nutrition, The University of Mississippi, School of Applied Sciences
+In accordance with Federal law and U.S. Department of Agriculture policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, or disability To file a complaint of discrimination, write USDA, Director, Office of Civil Rights; Room 326-W, Whitten Building, 1400 Independence Avenue, SW, Washington, DC 20250-9410 or call (202) 720-5964 (voice and TDD).
+USDA is an equal opportunity provider and employer. © 2015, Institute of Child Nutrition, The University of Mississippi, School of Applied Sciences

-Except as provided below, you may freely use the text and information contained in this document for non-profit or educational use with no cost to the participant for the training providing the following credit is included rials may not be incorporated into other websites or textbooks and may not be sold.

-The photographs and images in this document may be owned by third parties and used by The University of Mississippi under a licensing agreement.
-The University cannot, therefore, grant permission to use these images 08/2017
+Except as provided below, you may freely use the text and information contained in this document for non-profit or educational use with no cost to the participant for the training providing the following credit is included The photographs and images in this document may be owned by third parties and used by The University of Mississippi under a licensing agreement.
+The University cannot, therefore, grant permission to use these